The state of the union, according to President Biden’s worried supporters

 Biden’s campaign was based in Philadelphia, and the candidate spent a lot of time in the city.
 Miller remembers feeling optimistic during the summer of 2020 when Biden took a knee during nearby protests after the death of George Floyd.

 But Miller said he finds himself in a rerun of 2020.
-Few of the changes he had hoped Democrats would usher in — curtailing the pandemic, changes to policing, voting rights, student loan relief — have yet to materialize.
-And the omicron variant meant another Christmas away from grandma.
+Few of the changes he had hoped Democrats would usher in — progress against the pandemic, changes to policing, protection of voting rights, student loan relief — have yet to materialize.
+And the omicron variant meant another Christmas away from his grandma.

 He views the president as “someone who has the power and clout and could make tangible changes to the lives of Black people but chooses not to.”